napari/docs/docs/plugins/building_a_plugin/first_plugin.md

 ```

-## 4. Install your plugin and try it out!
+## 4. Install your plugin and try it out

 With that, we're ready to go.
 Let's install our package in the environment
 and then run napari.
 Note: we're using `python -m pip install -e .` here to install our